monis256/ottawa-recreation-reservation/README.md

 ![Setting repository secrets](img/secrets.png)

-3. You can monitor the script's execution and results in the Actions tab of your repository
+3. You can monitor the script's execution and results in the Actions tab of your repository (Autoreservation workflow)

 *The script has been scheduled to run at 5:55 PM to avoid [high load periods](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) at the beginning of every hour in GitHub Actions*